WHAT IS A DAILY MONEY MANAGER?

-No, a daily money manager does not replace your trusted advisors such as attorneys, CPAs, Accountants, Wealth Management.
+No, a daily money manager does not replace your trusted advisors such as attorneys, CPAs, Accountants, or Wealth Management.
 We work in conjunction with them.
 A professionally trained personal organizer that specializes in daily money management encourages clients to include their other trusted advisors, family, and caregivers in the Needs Assessment Meeting.

 HOW MUCH DOES YOUR SERVICE COST?

 Since the situation of every client is unique and varies, we tailor our services to fit your needs, personality, and lifestyle.
 Our rates typically can range from $100 to $125 per hour and typical rates for daily money management services can range from $140 to $200 per hour depending on the service or the package of services requested.
 We have a two-hour minimum on any onsite visit.
 We would love to work with you at any frequency, whether we meet just once, a few times, or on an ongoing maintenance basis.
 Start today with a complimentary initial phone consultation to discuss what services you may need and for us to answer

 any questions you may have.